Ensuring the safety and performance of medical devices

 Scope

-Besides medical devices, the regulation also covers certain groups of products which do not have an intended medical purpose.
+Besides medical devices, the regulation also covers certain groups of products that do not have an intended medical purpose.
 These include coloured contact lenses (i.e. lenses that do not correct vision) and liposuction equipment.
 A list of these products is included in Annex XVI to the regulation.

 Classification